Zimbra-Community/pgp-zimlet/README.md

 - Linux: Google Chrome, Chromium, Firefox
 - MacOS OSX: Google Chrome, Safari

-This Zimlet ONLY WORKS with Zimbra version 8.8.15, 9.0 and above.
+This Zimlet ONLY WORKS with Zimbra version 8.8.15 and 9.0.

 This Zimlet is not available for use in Zimbra Desktop.